MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SendConnector.md

 ```

 ### -TlsCertificateName
 The TlsCertificateName parameter specifies the X.509 certificate to use for TLS encryption.
-A valid value for this parameter is "\<I\>X.500Issuer\<S\>X.500Subject".
+A valid value for this parameter is `"<I>X.500Issuer<S>X.500Subject"`.
 The X.500Issuer value is found in the certificate's Issuer field, and the X.500Subject value is found in the certificate's Subject field.
 You can find these values by running the Get-ExchangeCertificate cmdlet.
-Or, after you run Get-ExchangeCertificate to find the thumbprint value of the certificate, run the command $TLSCert = Get-ExchangeCertificate -Thumbprint \<Thumbprint\>, run the command $TLSCertName = "\<I\>$($TLSCert.Issuer)\<S\>$($TLSCert.Subject)", and then use the value $TLSCertName for this parameter.
+Or, after you run Get-ExchangeCertificate to find the thumbprint value of the certificate, run the command `$TLSCert = Get-ExchangeCertificate -Thumbprint <Thumbprint>`, run the command `$TLSCertName = "<I>$($TLSCert.Issuer)<S>$($TLSCert.Subject)"`, and then use the value $TLSCertName for this parameter.

 ```yaml
 Type: SmtpX509Identifier